-- CURED MEATS – Try Coppa (cured pork shoulder), Jamon Serrano (Spanish ham), Prosciutto (Italian ham), Mocetta (cured beef tenderloin), Lardo (cured pork fatback cured with herbs),
+- CURED MEATS – Try Coppa (cured pork shoulder), Jamon Serrano (Spanish ham), Prosciutto (Italian ham), Spec (smoked prosciutto), Mocetta (cured beef tenderloin), Lardo (cured pork fatback cured with herbs),

 - CURED SAUSAGES/SALAMI – try Spanish Dry Chorizo, Finochietta, Rosetta de Lyon, Casalingo, Felino

-2. PATÉ – A paté is a mixture of cooked ground meat with additions like vegetables, truffles, and nuts, cooked in a baking dish to form a “block” or “mold.”
+2. PATÉ, TERRINES, & MOUSSE – Paté and Terrines are basically a mixture of fine to coarsely ground meat with additions like vegetables, truffles, and nuts, cooked in a baking dish to form a “block” or “mold.”
 Mousse is also a mixture of meat and additions such as truffles, nuts, cognac and vegetables but it’s texture is pureed and smooth.
 It’s not a must-have on a board but it brings a different flavor and texture.
-The great thing about patés are that they can be made ahead of time or purchased by the slice, making it extremely affordable.
+The great thing about these are that they can be made ahead of time or purchased by the slice, making it extremely affordable.
 Spread on water crackers or sliced bread.
-Like I said earlier, you can find patés at specialty stores in the cheese or deli department.
+You can find patés at specialty stores in the cheese or deli department.
 Figure on one 3/4″ to 1″ slice a board.

 3. SOMETHING PICKLED – Pickled vegetables are a fantastic pairing with meats and a must on a board.
 Have at least one selection.
-Try gherkins (tiny pickles), pickled red onions, pickled okra, olives, or pickled mushrooms.
+Try gherkins (tiny pickles), pickled red onions, pickled okra, olives, pickled carrots, pickled cauliflower, or pickled mushrooms.

-4. SPREADS – Sweet and savory spreads pair great on a cracker with a slice of cured meat or sausage.
-Try Apricot or cherry preserves (cherry preserves and truffled duck liver mousse is exquisite).
-For savory spreads try: brown mustard, maple mustard seed, or stone ground mustard for the savory.
+4. SPREADS – Sweet and savory spreads pair great on a cracker with a slice of cured meat or paté.
+For sweet spreads try: Apricot or cherry preserves (cherry preserves and truffled duck liver mousse is exquisite).
+For savory spreads try: brown mustard, maple mustard seeds, or stone ground mustard.
 Serve by the spoonful on the board with a small spoon or knife available for serving.
-I like to have one selection of both sweet and savory.
+Try one selection of both sweet and savory.

 5. BREAD and CRACKERS – A selection of crackers and bread such as a sliced baguette or croissants are a welcome sight to any board.

-HOW TO SERVE: Serve everything already sliced and grouped on one charcuterie board.
+Serve everything already sliced and grouped on one charcuterie board.
 Keep in mind that simple cheese boards and vintage bread or cutting boards work well too.
 If you don’t have room for the bread and crackers, serve on the side.
 For a creative presentation, fold, roll, or layer sliced cured meats.

-BEER AND WINE PAIRINGS: Almost everything pairs with cured meats — that’s the great thing about serving a charcuterie board.
+Almost everything pairs with cured meats — that’s the great thing about serving a charcuterie board.
 Here are some suggestions from a certified sommelier (aka my husband):

-- White wines: Pinot Blanc, Pinot Grigio, Prosecco or Champagne
+- White wines: Pinot Blanc, Alsace Riesling, Champagne

 - Beer: Saison, Farmhouse, Pale Ale, Czech or Bohemian Pilsner, Vienna Lager